-We are delighted to have been ranked in the inaugural edition of Chambers and Partners High Net Worth Guide with 17 of our Members ranked in the Chancery: Traditional practice area.
+We are delighted to have been ranked in this year’s edition of Chambers and Partners with 35 of our Members ranked across 14 different practice areas.

 Keith Rowley Q.C. and Henry Day acted for the charity Barnardo’s at the hearing of its appeal against last year’s High Court decision that the definition of the term “Retail Prices Index” (RPI) in the governing documentation of the Barnardo’s Staff Pension Scheme did not enable the scheme’s trustees to substitute an alternative index for purposes of pension indexation and revaluation so long as RPI remains an officially published index.
 Also before the Court was the representative members’ cross-appeal that any such substitution would breach the subsisting rights provisions of the Pensions Act 1995 s.67.

 Nicholas Macklam acted for HMRC (led by Jonathan Davey QC) in successfully resisting the appeals of various Icebreaker LLPs against a decision given by the First-tier Tribunal in relation to the costs of first instance proceedings.

 We are delighted to announce that Andrew Brown has successfully completed his pupillage and is, from today, a tenant of Radcliffe Chambers.

 We are absolutely delighted to have won Chambers of the Year 2016 at the Halsbury Legal Awards.